 Posterior capsular opacification (PCO) is a potential complication of cataract surgery.
 Sometimes called a “secondary cataract,” PCO is a cloudy film growing over the portion of the eye where your artificial lens sits.
 PCO can cause blurry or distorted vision.

-This condition is fairly common for patients receiving cataract surgery.
+Cloudy vision after cataract surgery is relatively common for patients receiving cataract surgery.
 Approximately 20% of patients experience PCO within 2–5 years of their procedure.
 However, a quick surgery known as posterior capsulotomy can help restore your vision.

 Retinal Detachment